Digital-Data-Co/forge-docs/src/user-guide/team.md

 No. Managers can only add or remove users with **Task Runner** or **Guest** roles.
 To manage Owners or other Managers, you must be an Owner.

 ### 4. What happens if I remove all Owners by accident?
-Semaphore UI prevents the removal of an Owner if it would leave the project with no Owners at all.
+Forge prevents the removal of an Owner if it would leave the project with no Owners at all.
 There must be at least one Owner at all times.

 ### 5. Can Guests run tasks?
 No. Guests only have read‐only access and cannot trigger or manage tasks.